MichaelZimm20/password-generator/README.md

 * Mapping ASCII characters to a string to an array for easier use of characters and special characters

-* for loop to generate random characters or numbers from an array
+* for loop, to generate random characters or numbers from an array

 * function to link back to the button
 ```